Most Read Articles

 1. Purchase loan and Cash-out refinance programs: Veterans Administration loans are accessed through the member’s lender of choice.
 He or she must obtain a COE before making an application.
 Request a COE from eBenefits or by mail.
 Note: Some lenders can assist in this step.
 [Learn more.]

 2. Interest Rate Reduction Refinance Loan (IRRRL) program: Borrowers do not need a new COE.
-Bring a valid COE to demonstrate previous use of the entitlement.
+Bring a valid COE to demonstrate a previous use of the entitlement.
 Alternatively, lenders may use VA’s email confirmation procedure instead of the COE.

-3. Native American Direct Loan (NADL) program: Borrowers must first confirm that their tribal organization currently participates in this VA direct loan program.
+3. Native American Direct Loan (NADL) Program: Borrowers must first confirm that their tribal organization currently participates in this VA direct loan program.
 Present a valid COE to the lender of choice in order to access the NADL program.
 COEs may be obtained by request through eBenefits or by mail.
 Some lenders can assist with this step.

 4. Adapted Housing Grants programs: Apply for the SHA or SAH grants by downloading and completing VA Form 26-4555 in pdf form or by completing an online application.
 Submit completed forms to the closest Regional Loan Center.